Dr. Reveals Immune System Peptides & Biohacks

 Dr. Ashley Froese is discussion of immune-modulating peptides fills a gap in the wellness space where most immune support advice stops at vitamin C and zinc.
 While those basics matter, the peptide world offers compounds that interact directly with immune cell function, T-cell maturation, and the signaling systems that coordinate immune responses.
 The question is which of these compounds have real evidence and which are riding the wave of peptide popularity without the data to back them up.

 Immune support through peptides is a different proposition than healing peptides like BPC-157 or weight loss peptides like semaglutide.
 The immune system is a balancing act.
 Too little activity leaves you vulnerable to infections and cancer.
 Too much activity drives autoimmune disease and chronic inflammation.
-The goal is not to "boost" your immune system in the crude marketing sense but to optimize its function, enhancing what is underperforming and calming what is overactive.
+The goal is not to "boost" your immune system in the crude marketing sense but to optimize its function, improving what is underperforming and calming what is overactive.

 Thymosin Alpha-1: The Clinical Leader